 - New Job as the Plot Demands: Frequently seen taking various part-time jobs, with his commitment to being a Go-Onger affects his job security.

 - Sensitive Guy and Manly Man: Sensitive Guy to Gunpei's Manly Man.

 - Ship Tease: It's occasionally hinted that Hant has a crush on Kegareshia (in GP 14 he falls for her while she is disguised as "Rena", and in other episodes he seems to find her attractive even in her usual form).

 - Signature Move: Axe Touring

 - Wholesome Crossdresser: In at least two episodes.
 Later, in GP 47 Gunpei wants Hant to dress as a girl and pose for fake wedding photos to deceive Gunpei's mother, despite the presence of two actual women on the team.

 Gunpei Ishihara/Go-on Black | Actor: Kenji Ebisawa

-- Badass Longcoat: Subverted.
+- Badass Longcoat: Subverted For Laughs.
 Donning a trenchcoat led him to be mistaken for a drug dealer.

-- Butt-Monkey: Eventually took the role from out of Hanto's hands.
+- Butt-Monkey: Eventually took the role from out of Hant's hands.